calibrain/calibre-web-automated-book-downloader/readme.md

 HTTPS_PROXY=http://username:password@proxy.example.com:8080
 ```

-The `CUSTOM_DNS` setting supports two formats:
+**DNS Configuration**

+The `CUSTOM_DNS` setting controls how DNS resolution works.
+By default, it is set to `auto` which provides automatic failover for reliable connectivity.

+**Auto Mode (Default)**

+When `CUSTOM_DNS=auto`, the application starts with your system's default DNS.
+If DNS resolution fails, it automatically rotates through alternative providers using DNS over HTTPS (DoH):

+1. System DNS (initial)
+2. Cloudflare (1.1.1.1)
+3. Google (8.8.8.8)
+4. Quad9 (9.9.9.9)
+5. OpenDNS (208.67.222.222)

+This automatic rotation helps bypass ISP-level blocks and DNS issues without any manual configuration.

+**Manual DNS Configuration**

+If you prefer to use a specific DNS configuration, you can override the auto behavior:

+1. **Preset DNS Providers**: Use one of these predefined options:
+   - `google` - Google DNS (8.8.8.8, 8.8.4.4)
+   - `quad9` - Quad9 DNS (9.9.9.9, 149.112.112.112)
+   - `cloudflare` - Cloudflare DNS (1.1.1.1, 1.0.0.1)
+   - `opendns` - OpenDNS (208.67.222.222, 208.67.220.220)

-1. **Custom DNS Servers**: A comma-separated list of DNS server IP addresses
+2. **Custom DNS Servers**: A comma-separated list of DNS server IP addresses
    - Example: `127.0.0.53,127.0.1.53` (useful for PiHole)
-   - Supports both IPv4 and IPv6 addresses in the same string
+   - Supports both IPv4 and IPv6 addresses

-2. **Preset DNS Providers**: Use one of these predefined options:
-   - `google` - Google DNS
-   - `quad9` - Quad9 DNS
-   - `cloudflare` - Cloudflare DNS
-   - `opendns` - OpenDNS

-For users experiencing ISP-level website blocks (such as Virgin Media in the UK), using alternative DNS providers like Cloudflare may help bypass these restrictions

-If a `CUSTOM_DNS` is specified from the preset providers, you can also set a `USE_DOH=true` to force using DNS over HTTPS,
+When using preset providers, you can optionally enable DNS over HTTPS with `USE_DOH=true`:
-which might also help in certain network situations.
-Note that only `google`, `quad9`, `cloudflare` and `opendns` are
-supported for now, and any other value in `CUSTOM_DNS` will make the `USE_DOH` flag ignored.

-Try something like this :
 ```bash
 CUSTOM_DNS=cloudflare
 USE_DOH=true
 ```

+Note: When using custom IP addresses, the `USE_DOH` flag is ignored since DoH requires a known provider endpoint.

 #### Custom configuration